DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

 Navigate to **Help & support > About**.  <br>
 A list of installed models will be displayed on the **Version** tab.
 Search for Sable 37 EDI.
 The version information will be displayed on the right (i.e. DXC EDI **10.0.34.202306151** (isv))

+### Dependency and Security Information
+EDI uses the following for import and export of files within FinOps:
+- File transfer protocol library (FTP)
+- Microsoft Azure Blob Storage libaries
+- SAB_EDISFTPClient custom library - This library uses the following to support SFTP file transfer capabilities in EDI
+    - SSH.NET library
+    - SFTP Client library

+For web API integration, EDI only provides extension point for using the existing import export framework for processing of files.
+All logic for communication with the Web API needs to be implemented by customer.

 ### Number sequences are not available to setup
 To load all new number sequence references, select **Reset** on **Organization administration > Number sequences > Number sequences > Manual cleanup**